‘Boss Baby’ Beats ‘Beauty And The Beast’ At Opening, ‘Ghost in the Shell’ Flops?

 Reviews for Boss Baby were mostly positive, and it helped that the 3D animation is marketed towards a more family-oriented experience.
 Praise has been given mostly to Alec Baldwin, who was said to have invoked shout outs to a 1992 film called “Glengarry Glen Ross,” where he starred as the character Blake alongside accomplished actors Kevin Spacey and Al Pacino.

 Aronson also noted how Baldwin’s voice is “distinct.”
-It may be remembered that Baldwin recently is getting publicity mostly because of his expression of distaste for current U.S President Donald Trump.
+It may be remembered that Baldwin recently was getting publicity mostly because of his expression of distaste for current U.S. President Donald Trump.
 Baldwin also does well-publicized sketches of Trump in Saturday Night Live, which is probably one of the biggest reasons why his voice is becoming so recognizable.

 Meanwhile, another live-action remake besides Beauty in the Beast took to the movies, but unfortunately did not do so well.
 Ghost in the Shell stars Scarlett Johansson as the protagonist in this live action remake of the acclaimed 1995 anime movie of the same title.
 The movie opened to $19 million.
 Not really much of a fanfare here, as the movie is reported to have cost $110 million to make.